 Salary and Work Opportunities for Commercial vs Residential Electrical Contractor

 As an electrician, you can expect to be paid well for your expertise.
 The more you learn and the more specialized you become, generally, the more you will earn.
-Electricians are at the top of the pay scale for the trades, regardless of whether they work in commercial or residential settings.
+Compared to carpenters, electricians are at the top of the pay scale for the trades, regardless of whether they work in commercial or residential settings.

 Salaries for Commercial vs Residential Electrician